pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 You may have noticed that these polynomials are great at dealing with the two numbers we care about --- 2 and 5 -- and not necessarily good at handling anything else.

+Also, we waited until we had turned both of them into separate polynomials before we did stuff to them.
+Could we have done it sooner?

+Remember, we multiplied the 2-will-give-us-1 polynomial by 7.

+We multiplied the 5-will-give-us-1 polynomial by 11.

+Then we added them.

+Could we have done that multiplication, and addition, before we made polynomials?

+Here's the heart of the 2-will-give-us-1 formula:

+$$\frac{x - 5}{2 - 5}$$

+Let's multiply it by 7:

+$$\frac{7 * (x - 5)}{2 - 5}$$

+Here's the heart of the 5-will-give-us-1 formula:

+$$\frac{x - 2}{5 - 2}$$

+Let's multiply it by 11:

+$$\frac{11 * (x - 2)}{5 - 2}$$

+(I tend to boil things down into really basic, crude ideas.
+In this case, I think of the 2-will-give-us-1 as something that "loves" the number 2 and "hates" the number 5.
+When I think this way, the formula boils down to: "x minus the thing we hate, divided by the thing we love minus the thing we hate."
+That way, when x is the thing we love, we get $$\frac{something}{itself}$$, or 1.
+And when x is the thing we hate, we get $$\frac{0}{something}$$, which is 0.)

 ## Lines vs curves

 1 point -- a lot of different lines can pass through it.
 A line is a polynomial of degree 1, which is a fancy way of saying there's an x in it but nothing above that -- no x^2, no x^3, etc.

+In fact, you probably were taught the formula for a line: $$y = mx + b$$

+...which is a polynomial, in which the coefficient for x is "m" and the coefficient for $$\mathrm{x}^0$$ is b.
+Remember, $$\mathrm{x}^0$$ is just another way of saying 1, and b is basically the non-x term -- the equivalent of "the number in the ones place."

 2 points -- you get a line.